tustin2121/James_Somerton_Transcripts/_videos/UiDcQnavKPI.md

 Speaking of Adam.
 He’s a part of the third ship in the series along with his personal assistant, Tadashi.
 A pairing the internet has named… [closes eyes] LoveDog.
 If you’ve seen the show you know why.

-This is… [*mouth pop*] a problematic yet obvious ship.
+This is… <u>[*mouth pop*]</u> a problematic yet obvious ship.
 It’s clear that these two have some kind of relationship beyond official duties, but *goddamn it’s abusive!* I’ve already made three videos about abusive gay relationships in media so I’m not going to go into the gritty details <ins>on this one</ins>.
 But there is some hardcore gaslighting going on here.

 </james>
 <from></from>